ar-io/ar-io-sdk/README.md

 ### Configuration

 The IO client class exposes APIs relevant to the ar.io process.
-It can be configured to use any AO Process ID that adheres to the spec of the ar.io process.
-In the default case, it will automatically build and utilize a process data provider interface that is configured to point the the known ar.io mainnet process ID at construction time.
-You can provide custom process data provider or, alternatively, a `processId` to the IO constructor to use a different, ar.io-spec-compatible process.
+It can be configured to use any AO Process ID that adheres to the [IO Network Spec].
+By default, it will use the current [IO testnet process].
+Refer to [AO Connect] for more information on how to configure an IO process to use specific AO infrastructure.

 ```typescript
 // provide a custom ao infrastructure and process id